History of the Philadelphia 76ers: Early NBA years: 1949–1963

 The Nationals would get off to a slow start as coach Al Cervi was fired and replaced by Paul Seymour.
 Under Seymour the Nats would rebound and finish the 1956–1957 season in 2nd place with a record of 38–34.
 In the playoffs the Nats would have trouble knocking off the defending champion Philadelphia Warriors advancing to the Eastern Finals with 2 straight wins.
 However, the Nats would be swept in 3 straight games by the eventual champions, the Boston Celtics.

 Fort Wayne and Rochester had moved on to Detroit and Cincinnati for the 1957–1958 season, leaving the Syracuse Nationals as the last small town team in the big city NBA.
 That would not matter on the court as the Nats held their finishing in 2nd place with a 41–31 record.
 However, in the playoffs the Nationals would fall in the first round as they lost a 3-game series to the Philadelphia Warriors.

 Despite a mediocre 35–37 record for the 1958–1959 season the Nationals would make the playoffs again by finishing in 3rd place.
 In the playoffs the Nationals would once again rise to the occasion sweeping the New York Knickerbockers in 2 straight to reach the Eastern Finals, where they gave the eventual champion Boston Celtics all they could handle, alternating wins before falling by 5 points in Game 7.

 Playing in a league now dominated by superstars like Bill Russell of the Boston Celtics, Wilt Chamberlain of the Philadelphia Warriors and Bob Pettit of the St. Louis Hawks, the Nationals held their posting a solid 45–30 record, while finishing in 3rd place after the 1959–1960 regular season.
-However, in the playoffs the Nats would lose a 3-game series to Chamberlain and the Warriors.
+However, in the playoffs the Nats would sweep a 5-game division semifinals series against Chamberlain and the Warriors.
+Eventually losing to Russell and the Celtics 3–1 in the eastern division finals.

 With the Lakers relocating from Minneapolis to Los Angeles before the 1960–1961 season, the Syracuse Nationals became the last old NBL team to still be playing in their original city in the NBA.
 The Nationals would go on to make the playoffs again by finishing in 3rd place with a 38–41 record.
 The Nationals would prove to be dangerous in the playoffs as they stunned the Philadelphia Warriors in 3 straight games.
 However, in the Eastern Finals the Nats would be knocked off once again by the eventual champion Boston Celtics in 5 games.